edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   </p>
 </div>

-Once the instances are fully deployed, you&#8217;ll see the instances to move from the _stopped_ state to the _online_ state.
+Once the instances are fully deployed, you'll see the instances to move from the _stopped_ state to the _online_ state.
 Look up the IP address for the instance in the PHP App Server layer.
 This IP address should be marked with _EIP_ for Elastic IP (See Figure 24).
 This is the IP address under which your WordPress installation will be available.

 <div id="attachment_1130" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/02/Opsworks21.png" alt="Figure 24: All instances are active" width="600" height="350" class="size-full wp-image-1130" srcset="/content/uploads/2014/02/Opsworks21.png 600w, /content/uploads/2014/02/Opsworks21-360x210.png 360w, /content/uploads/2014/02/Opsworks21-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />